 How Does Asbestos Get into Water?

-Asbestos can get into water in a couple of ways.
+Asbestos can get into the water in a couple of ways.
 For instance, asbestos can get into water supplies from contaminated soil.
-Natural disasters, industrial sites, improperly disposed asbestos waste, and demolished buildings with asbestos can release fibers into both soil and nearby waterways or groundwater.
+Natural disasters, industrial sites, improperly disposed of asbestos waste, and demolished buildings with asbestos can release fibers into both soil and nearby waterways or groundwater.